-A marketer can latch on and explore a journalist’s ability to analyse different events in a diary, to know what’s happening tomorrow and in six months’ time and to keep an eye on trends, fads, public figures and social media.
+A marketer can latch on and explore a journalist’s ability to analyze different events in a diary, to know what’s happening tomorrow and in six months’ time and to keep an eye on trends, fads, public figures and social media.

-Therefore, even in the early stages of the brainstorm a team might be planning exactly when to pitch that, and when to create this, to create maximum disruption and interest.
+Therefore, even in the early stages of the brainstorm, a team might be planning exactly when to pitch that, and when to create this, to create maximum disruption and interest.

 The dissection of information on the internet is a bizarre paradox.
 We’ve never had access to so many viewpoints and sources of knowledge.
-We can find those we like, and impose settings to aggregate and curate them for our tastes.
+We can find those we like and impose settings to aggregate and curate them for our tastes.

 Journalism isn’t quite like that.
 The earnest hack needs to know lots about lots that they have no interest in, which could include council protocol, the rules of crown green bowling and rare diseases.